It is said that the name of the city is a united name which comes from the name

 in the history archives of Turkey.

 Kirikkale is a recent province of Turkey in Central Anatolian region nearby Red River (Kizilirmak), about 80 kilometers east of Ankara.
 It became a city in 1989 under the presidency of Turgut Ozal.
-As of 2012, the population is approximately 280,000, but it's hard to imagine that in 1925 Kirikkale was a small village consisting of 12 houses only.
+The population today is approximately 380,000, but it's hard to imagine that in 1925 Kirikkale was a small village consisting of 12 houses only.
 It is expanding rapidly to become an industrial center.
 Main industries in Kirikkale include state-owned military arms and ammunition factories (MKE) and chemical plants.
 The economy is almost exclusively based on its steel mills producing high quality alloy steel and machinery.

 The average altitude of the city is 700 meters.
 Different plateaus can be found in Kirikkale and their heights can change between 1200-1600 meters.
 Its location is on a crossroads on a major highway running to the east and to the Black Sea region.
 Also a railway station on a major rail route to eastern Turkey makes this city important.